jpatter/DSX_Local_Workshop_V12/README.md

 4. For the scripts inputs, specify these values.<br/>
 ![model_eval](/img/model_eval.png?raw=true)

 5. Click **Advanced Settings** and change the name of the script.
-For example, you can name it TelcoChurnEvalScript.
+For example, you can name it ChurnModelEvalScript.
 Click Save.
 6. Click **Generate evaluation Script**.
 7. Click **Run now** and wait till the status changes to Success.
 8. Scroll down to review the results.<br/>